 What is the Success Rate of Dental Implants?

 The success of dental implants varies from person to person, depending on their health and habits.
 The success rate of healthy patients with good oral hygiene is almost 95 percent.
+We'll tell you if dental implants are safe for you at your first appointment.

 Do Dental Implants Last?